The sun has already set, and you’re on your way home. But soon as you enter, you realise the lights are not working.

 5. Greasy Hands

-Homeowners usually underestimate the dangers of fixing light bulbs with greasy hands.
+Homeowners usually underestimate the dangers of fixing light bulbs with oily hands.
 Any oil residue is unhealthy, but what’s overlooked is how much organic bodily oil creates problems.
 Hence, ensure you wear gloves while handling light bulbs to prevent this user mistake.
 And always remember to clean your light fitting regularly (and correctly).

 6. Faulty Components